apintodesignco/ALEJO/CONTRIBUTING.md

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for all participants in the ALEJO community.

+## Sponsorship and Support

+ALEJO is being released as a free and accessible tool to help people first and foremost.
+However, development and maintenance require resources.
+If you would like to sponsor this project or help with funding, you can contribute directly via Cash App: **$apintodesignco** or reach out to Alejandro Pinto at al.pintoemail@gmail.com.

+Your support helps ensure that ALEJO remains available to those who need it, especially people with disabilities who can benefit from its capabilities.
+Any contributions beyond what's needed for development are reinvested into making ALEJO better or given back to the community.

+Thank you!
+Your contribution, no matter the size, is greatly appreciated and will be used to help people who really need it even further.

+We believe in helping each other first and foremost - that's why ALEJO is free and accessible to all.

 ## License

 By contributing to ALEJO, you agree that your contributions will be licensed under the project's [license](LICENSE.md).